dustalov/greeb/README.md

 =end
 ```

+### Segmentation API
 Also it can be used to solve the text segmentation problems
-such as sentence detection tasks:
+such as sentence detection tasks.

 ```ruby
 text = 'Hello!
 How are you?'